How to Deal With a Toddler That’s Not Eating

 Extra calories usually hide in drinks and they can suck away your toddler’s appetite.
 Here are some surprising examples of drinks that you should cut down on in between meals if you want your toddler’s appetite to increase at mealtimes (2).
 Who knew there could be so many calories in everyday drinks?

 - Sugary Sodas: 124-189 Calories

 Encourage your toddler to drink more water.
 Cut down on drinks that contain calories.
 Every calorie your toddler drinks is less nutritious than a calorie they would have consumed during mealtimes.

 If your child does drink sugary sodas or fruit juice.
 It is very important to limit the amount of juice and soda your child drinks through the day.
 They can easily get through a couple of barely nutritious but calorific drinks every day if they are thirsty and on the go.

 Change sugary drinks to water, then you can make sure your toddler has a healthy appetite and get their calories from nutritious meals you provide rather than sugary drinks.

 Put the fun back into mealtimes.
 Bust the stress around not eating.
 Diffuse the pressure around sitting down and enjoying food together.

 Toddlers can pick up on your anxiety around them eating well.
-You could be changing their attitudes towards food without
+You could be changing their attitudes towards food without realizing.

 - Think positively and make it a point to stop discussing how much they aren’t eating.